erdg/lol-picolisp/EXPLAIN.md

 : ('`(\\ (((@2)) @3 (@1 @1))) 'A 'B 'C)
 -> (((B)) C (A A))
 ```
+Please note that the Let Over Lambda exerpts have been [tweaked] to reflect the PicoLisp version we are discussing here.

 ### Dlambda
 > Dlambda is designed to be passed a [transient] symbol as the first argument.
 Depending on which [transient] symbol was used, dlambda will execute a corresponding piece of code.